MohamedHefny/MarvelApp/README.md

 # MarvelApp
 This is a simple app to show marvel characters and browse their details.
-The app build using of MVVM architecture pattern and architecture components.
+The app is build using of MVVM architecture pattern and architecture components.

 ## MVVM Architecture Pattern